Visiting Modern Art Museum with KIDS

 Visiting Modern Art Museum with KIDS – Improve Vocabulary

 Traditional schools ‘teach’ vocabulary by giving the kids a list of words on Monday and testing them over the definitions on Friday.
-They dutifully learn these words and definitions and do well on the test, but then……those become useless (and by useless I mean the kids don’t have a use for them at the time) words.
+They dutifully learn these words and definitions and do well on the test, but then…those words and definition become useless – and by useless I mean the kids don’t have a use for them at the time.

 What sort of words would you use in discussing the art?
 How about colors?
 Not just red, but flame red, reddish orange and blood red.
 How about shapes?
 How about the style of art like realism and cubism?